KIZI/InBeat/doc/tutorial-external.md

 http://example.com/users/user1	[http://example.com/objects/object2:0.4142136]
 ```

-Summary:
+Explanation:
-* for the _...user3_ and the _...user1_, the _...object2_ is recommended, because other users interacted with this object.
+* for  _...user3_ and  _...user1_,  _...object2_ is recommended, because other users interacted with this object.
-* there is no recommendation for the _...user2_, since the user already interacted with all availble objects.
+* there is no recommendation for  _...user2_, since the user already interacted with all available objects.